Nu Shooz

-Nu Shooz is an American R&B group fronted by husband-and-wife team of John Smith and Valerie Day, based in Portland, Oregon, United States.
+Nu Shooz is an American R&B group fronted by husband-and-wife team of John Smith and Valerie Day, based in Portland, Oregon.
 Nu Shooz released four albums in the U.S. during the 1980s.
-Their third album, Poolside, brought the group's sound to a wider audience.
+Poolside, their third album, brought the group's sound to a wider audience.

 Career

-Nu Shooz formed in 1979 in a lineup that originally featured 12 members.
-This incarnation of the group released its debut album, Can't Turn It Off, in 1982.
-Although the album saw limited success, the band continued on, paring its lineup down to seven members over the next several years.
+Nu Shooz formed in 1979 in a lineup that originally featured twelve members.
+This incarnation of the group released its debut album Can't Turn It Off in 1982.
+Although the album saw limited success, the band continued on, reducing its lineup to seven members over the next several years.

 Nu Shooz originally released the single "I Can't Wait" in Portland in April 1985 on Poolside Records.
 The original session occurred at Cascade Recording in Portland in the fall of 1984 and was also featured on the band's sparsely distributed second album, Tha's Right, in 1985.
 "I Can't Wait" became popular on Portland radio stations at that time, but Nu Shooz was turned down by every major label.
 A copy of the song made it to the Netherlands, where it was remixed by Peter Slaghuis.
 This version is known as the 'Dutch Mix.'
 The remix came back into the United States as an import on Dutch label Injection Records.
 This version got the attention of Atlantic Records, which signed the band to a contract in January 1986.

 Nu Shooz scored two major hits.
-"I Can't Wait" climbed to No. 2 on the R&B charts and No. 3 on the Billboard Hot 100 chart in June 1986 and spent 15 weeks in the Top 40, and it also hit No. 1 on the Hot Dance Club Play chart earlier that year.
-Its follow-up, "Point of No Return," was remixed by Shep Pettibone and also topped the dance chart in September 1986; the song peaked at No. 28 on the Hot 100 and No. 35 on the R&B chart.
+"I Can't Wait" climbed to No. 2 on the R&B charts and No. 3 on the Billboard Hot 100 chart in June 1986 and spent fifteen weeks in the Top 40, and it also hit No. 1 on the Hot Dance Club Play chart earlier that year.
+Its follow-up, "Point of No Return," was remixed by Shep Pettibone and topped the dance chart in September 1986; the song peaked at No. 28 on the Hot 100 and No. 35 on the R&B chart.
 Both singles were on the album Poolside, which charted on Billboard's 200 chart at No. 27, and sold 500,000 copies in the U.S., garnering gold record RIAA certification on October 2, 1986.